 Ads are placed in order, based on Ad Rank.
 The highest Ad Rank gets the top spot and so on down to either the last ad qualifying for the auction or the last position on the page.
 Here is where it really gets interesting; the person in the top spot could actually pay LESS than the people in the spots below them.

 PPC for Bing

-On Bing Ads, you can set time zones for different ad groups, which is ideal if you’re targeting customers in different countries.
-You can also target to different devices, such as tablets and mobiles, and exclude some devices if you wish to.
+On Bing Ads, you can set time zones for different ad groups – an ideal feature when you’re targeting customers in different countries.
+You can also target different devices, such as tablets and mobiles, and exclude some devices if you wish to.
 When it comes to targeting different demographics, you have much more control and can even exclude specific age groups and genders from seeing your ads.

 How it works

 Creating a PPC campaign on Bing Ads is very similar to creating one on Adwords, which means you don’t have to worry about learning how to use two very different systems.
 An immense advantage of Bing Ads is that it allows you to import your existing Adwords campaigns, so you don’t have to go through the process of making them all again.
 If you’re using both Adwords and Bing Ads, be sure to take advantage of this time-saving option.

 Just like Adwords, Bing Ads has its own keyword research tool, which allows you to find out the volume of searches for each keyword.
 Then you can use the keyword planner tool, which is very similar to the one on Adwords, to select the right keywords for your campaign.
 At this stage of the process, you can also refine who sees your ads by selecting different languages, time zones, and age brackets.